TeamBoPeep/BoPeepAPIServer/README.md

 ---

 ## Change Logs
+1.0 - *Doucmentation is updated and site is fully functional* April 14 2020
-- *Reviews, activities, and tags are linked together* April 14 2020
+0.5 - *Reviews, activities, and tags are linked together* April 14 2020
-- *Routes are created for all of the models* April 14 2020
+0.4 - *Routes are created for all of the models* April 14 2020
-- *Routes created for activities* April 13 2020
+0.3 - *Routes created for activities* April 13 2020
-- *Created MVC files and deployed website* April 13 2020
+0.2 - *Created MVC files and deployed website* April 13 2020
-- *Initialized README document* April 13 2020
+0.1 - *Initialized README document* April 13 2020